clemler/profile-portlet-poc/README.rst

 in read-only mode.
     * Selecting the 'Edit' button will make the fields editable, and replace the 'Edit' button with a 'Save' and 'Cancel 'button'.
-    * If the users selectes Save, perform an ajax call to a Liferay resourceURL to save the changes.
+    * If the users selects Save, perform an ajax call to a Liferay resourceURL to save the changes.

 The portlet will leverage SLF4J for logginf messages using the new vararg interface.